This node displaces one height field along a vector field, warping and distorting features in a controlled fashion.

 Interprets the control layer as a heightfield, and displaces each point that amount in a fixed direction.

-Swirls perpendicular to the the direction of displacement.
+Swirls perpendicular to the direction of displacement.
 Effectively adds 90 degrees to the specified Rotate Displacement parameter.

 Instead of moving each point along the control field, smear each point along the control field to create a controlled blur effect.